-The St. Kate's MPAS educates women and men to think like clinicians from the very beginning.
+St. Catherine's MPAS program educates women and men to think like clinicians from the very beginning.
 St. Kate's provides the building blocks of critical thinking by incorporating medical decision-making, ethical considerations and principles of team-based practice into every course.
 The program has a primary care focus, but is comprehensive enough and includes opportunities for students to pursue individual interests and practice in a wide variety of settings.

 Learning in state-of-the-art facilities

 Classroom and laboratory learning take place on St. Catherine University's St. Paul campus.
 St. Kate’s is home to the second largest collegiate anatomy lab in the state.
 The new 3,600-square-foot human anatomy lab brings healthcare education to a higher level and opens avenues for new partnerships with medical professionals.